Jazmine Sullivan: 2014–2019: Return to music and Reality Show

 In 2014, Sullivan returned to music with the announcement of her new album, Reality Show.
 In an interview with Billboard, Sullivan described her return as inevitable, saying she "...can't escape [her] calling".
 She based her album Reality Show on watching reality shows during her hiatus, which inspired the namesake.
 The album consists of 14 songs, and features production from Key Wane and Salaam Remi.
 The lead single, "Dumb", featuring American rapper Meek Mill, was released on May 12, 2014.
 The song debuted at number 45 on the R&B/Hip-Hop Airplay.
 The second single, "Forever Don't Last", was released on September 16, 2014.
-It peaked at number 10 on the Adult R&B Songs chart.
+It peaked at number 37 on the R&B/Hip-Hop Airplay chart.

-On January 13, 2015, Jazmine Sullivan released Reality Show to widespread critical acclaim, with the album reaching number one on the Billboard R&B Albums and number two on the Top R&B/Hip-Hop Albums.
+On January 13, 2015, Jazmine Sullivan released Reality Show to widespread critical acclaim, with the album reaching number one on the US Billboard R&B Albums and number two on the Top R&B/Hip-Hop Albums.
 Reality Show sold 30,000 copies in its first week.
 Slant Magazine commented, "Despite what the rasp in her voice might suggest, Sullivan clearly sees herself as something other than R&B's next great queen of pain.
 Her central themes—love and self-image—don't stray far from genre convention, but her musical versatility and keenly observed characters make her one of the most captivating artists in R&B today."
-The album earned Sullivan three Grammy Award nominations for Best R&B Album and Best Traditional R&B Performance ("Let It Burn").
+The album earned Sullivan three Grammy Award nominations, including Best R&B Album and Best Traditional R&B Performance for its third single, "Let It Burn".
+To further promote Reality Show, Sullivan embarked on The Reality Show Tour, her first headlining concert tour.
+The initial leg began on March 1 in New Orleans and visited 12 cities across the United States before concluding in Las Vegas on March 29.
+Following strong ticket sales and multiple sold-out performances, Sullivan announced an 18-date extension, which launched in Houston on April 2 and concluded in Silver Spring, Maryland, on April 30, with singer Jordan Bratton serving as the opening act for most dates.